yasuba/BookmarkManager/README.md

 ##The application

-You can view the app here on heroku:
+You can view the app here on Heroku:

 https://dry-beyond-1337.herokuapp.com/